Samantha Morfey B Ed / Dip Education Studies

 Rosie Parker – B.Tchg/Lng, PG DipEd (Māori Education)

 Ko Hikurangi te maunga, Ko Waiapu te awa, Ko Ngāti Porou te iwi, Ko Rosie taku ingoa, kia ora koutou.
 I have loved teaching at Russell Street School for a number of years but in 2014 I won a study award from the ministry to up skill and renew my knowledge of teaching Te Reo Māori me ngā tikanga.
-This year I am very excited about teaching in our new Māori enhancement unit – ‘Poutokomanawa’.
+I am currently teaching in our Māori enhancement class – ‘Poutokomanawa’.
 I am passionate about Te Reo Maori me ngā tikanga, Kapa Haka, art, being creative, digital learning, higher order thinking skills and instilling self-belief in the akonga I am teaching.
 I place an emphasis on the essence and importance of teamwork – tuakana/teina.
 This promotes a culture of learning, a culture of community – where individuals contribute their strengths for the benefit of us all.
 Nāu te rourou, nāku te rourou, ka ora ai ngā tamariki.
 Nā reira, piki mai, kake mai ki te awhi, me te manaaki i ngā tamariki o ‘Poutokomanawa’.
 Email Rosie

 Elly Warnock – B.Tchg, B.Sc.

 Kia Ora!
 My name is Elly.
 It is such a privilege to be a part of the Russell Street community working with our students, parents and alongside an amazing staff.
 I love guiding our senior students as they strive for excellence, creativity and agency in all they do.
 As well as teaching, my role as Assistant Principal includes leadership responsibilities such as curriculum development, modern learning pedagogy, timetabling and leading the senior team with Nic.
 Email Elly